 Example 2: Necessary requirements of the job

 Lisa is 17 years old and recently applied for a job working in a bar serving alcohol.
-However, the state's liquor legislation doesn't allow people under 18 years to serve alcohol.
+However, the state's liquor laws don't allow people under 18 years old to serve alcohol.

 Being able to legally serve alcohol is a necessary requirement of the job.

-The company wrote to Lisa saying that because she was under 18 and couldn't legally serve alcohol she didn't meet the requirements of the job and wouldn't be asked for an interview.
+The company wrote to Lisa saying that because she was under 18 and couldn't legally serve alcohol, she didn't meet the requirements of the job.

 It's unlikely that the company has unlawfully discriminated against Lisa because of her age.
-The reason why it refused to employ her was that she wasn't able to legally serve alcohol and this is an inherent requirement of this job.
+The reason why it refused to employ her was that she wasn't able to legally serve alcohol and this is a necessary requirement of this job.

 Source reference: Fair Work Act 2009 s.351